Please note iWood is a wholesale timber merchant and we have a minimum order of £1,000 ex VAT (£1,200 inc VAT).

 - IWC9 - 200mm wide Feather Edge British Cedar Cladding - to be overlapped 25mm giving 175mm face cover

 - IWC10 - 150mm wide Feather Edge British Cedar Cladding - to be overlapped 25mm giving 125mm face cover

 Feather edge cladding can only be fitted horizontally and has a traditional sawn finish.
 The two profiles only really differ in the width so you can choose whichever suits you if you need a different profile to what we can supply please send through your requirements on email to firstname.lastname@example.org or talk to us on our online chat.

 The appearance of British Western Red Cedar is a pale, light reddish-brown and does contain knots.
 This makes British Cedar more characterful than the Canadian however the colour isn’t as striking.
-We recommend that you treat your cedar with a UV protection oil which will help to stop the timber from weathering for longer.

 British Timbers are becoming more in demand as people look to source timber from managed forests where the wood is conserved in the interest of preservation and supply.
 We are pleased to be able to offer top quality British products and the benefits that they provide.